top of page

 In other words, sustaining a felony firearm conviction requires the commission of a separate felony; and the "felon possessing a firearm" charge can constitute that separate felony; and therefore, the same can be used to supply the required felony in order to sustain a conviction for "felony firearm."

-(And not to aggravate the point, but to help understand the meaning and difference of each offense (arising commonly), assume as a premise that we're talking about the uncontested, unlawful possession of a firearm by a felon, but "unlawful" for two different reasons --each giving rise to two different crimes:
+(And not to aggravate the point, but to help understand the meaning and difference of each offense, assume as a premise that we're talking about the uncontested, unlawful possession of a firearm by a felon, but "unlawful" for two different reasons --each giving rise to two different crimes:

 (i) "Felony Possession:" possessing a firearm while having a felony conviction (i.e., felons cannot lawfully posess firearms); and